DanEdens/Resume/resume.md

 Self Sufficient and Driven Software Engineer with a focus on Process Automation and Data Collection.
 I Offer a wide range of experience in DevOps Project management, Data collection, Risk mitigation, and Compliance documentation.
-Hands-on field experience spent ensuring data flow from sensors and assisting clients with data utilisation, yielded a strong practical sense for user-centred Design.
+Hands-on field experience spent ensuring data flow from sensors and assisting clients with data utilization, yielded a strong practical sense for user-centred Design.
 Experienced Operating Independently, and worked as a stand-alone remote branch for 3.5 years.